-- b. use, or attempt to use, their authority or influence for the purpose of intimidating, threatening, coercing, commanding or influencing any staff member with the intent of interfering in staff's duties; or - c. maliciously or falsely injure the professional or ethical reputation, or the prospects or practice of staff. - 42.
+- a. involve themselves in matters of Administration, which fall within the jurisdiction of the City Manager in accordance with section 201(2) of the Act; - use, or attempt to use, their authority or influence for the purpose of intimidating, threatening, coercing, commanding or influencing any staff member with the intent of interfering in staff's duties; or - c. maliciously or falsely injure the professional or ethical reputation, or the prospects or practice of staff. - 45.
 Council Members shall obtain information about the operation or administration of the City from the City Manager or a person designated by the City Manager, in accordance with section 153(d) of the Act. - a.
 Members are to contact staff according to the procedures authorized by the City Manager regarding the interaction of Members and staff.